LMsmith/fullstack-nanodegree-vm/vagrant/catalog/README.md

 1. Login to the application using Google Sign In
 2. Click on the '-' icon to delete a category or item and the '?' to edit it.
 * You may only edit or delete an item you have created.

+Based on code by Lorenzo Brown from Udacity's Full Stack Foundation course.
+All images from Freeimages.com